 As many of you already know, last week on April 16, 2019 in Arizona our dearest Uncle Bill passed in his sleep.
 During his short time there, he was in the care of some wonderful family members talking about all the good times spent with each other throughout his and their lives.

-As one of Uncle Bill’s God Children, I never knew a time where he wasn’t part of my life even though he was diagnosed with Alzheimer’s some 3-4 years ago.
+As one of Uncle Bill’s God Children, I never knew a time where he wasn’t part of my life.
 He did the best he could throughout this time and my life to call on birthdays, holidays, and other special events.
 He was there sharing in these good times and even in the bad times including the final days of my own dads life.

 In fact, I think I was about 10 when I realized that Uncle Bill was more than my God Father.
 That weekend that I spent with him changing the landscape of his yard was the first time, I realized if there was something you could be proud at a young age was hard work pays off in the end with a finished product.
 From that weekend on, we continued to share memories and stories.
 Memories of family vacations, reunions, dinners, and other events of enjoying each other’s company.
 These events combined with others would also continue to define who I would become as a person when he and my Aunt Kay moved to Florida to enjoy their retirement, as I attended school at the University of South Florida.
 These memories were not a coincidence and it’s not just me being selective in remembering, it’s because Uncle Bill was a good man and a man that AGAIN helped shape me into who I am today!